Cancelled qualifying grants Mosack second NASCAR Craftsman Truck Series pole; Honeycutt leads sole practice session

 NASCAR Craftsman Truck Series Practice Results (Top 10):

 Kaden Honeycutt led the field with a 78.922s lap time.
-He timed eight-tenths faster than the rest of the field, as Niece Motorsports’ Ben Maier timed behind him in second with a 79.740 in his No.4 Chevorlet Silverado.
+He timed eight-tenths faster than the rest of the field, as Niece Motorsports’ Ben Maier timed behind him in second with a 79.740 in his No.4 Chevrolet Silverado.

 Eight-time INDYCAR winner James Hinchcliffe and four-time INDYCAR champion Dario Franchitti ended practice in fourth (79.828s) and in 19th (80.838).
 Both will benefit from the qualifying being cancelled, as the duo “qualified” third and sixth for Saturday’s race.